 - List every service or product you sell – there’s a good 5, 10 or even 50 topics!

 - List every problem or pain point you solve for customers – this is not “I give women haircuts” – this is “I make women feel confident and beautiful” or “I help women look smart and refined for job interviews”.
 Think big picture.
-Then as a hairdresser you can blog about confidence, beauty, how to wear your hair for a job interview and so on.
+Then as a hairdresser, you can blog about confidence, beauty, how to wear your hair for a job interview and so on.

-- List the top industry bodies, personalities or politicians important to your sector – then start following them on social media and sign up to their newsletters, and use their content as inspiration for blogs.
+- List the top industry bodies, personalities or politicians important to your sector – then start following them on social media and sign up for their newsletters, and use their content as inspiration for blogs.
 There might be a protest happening somewhere that you have an opinion on, or a new law is being considered that affects your clients and customers.

 When to blog